-Bob Wellen has practiced Federal tax law for more than 30 years with emphasis on planning corporate transactions.
-His work includes planning and negotiating corporate acquisitions and dispositions, joint ventures, financings, equity offerings, spin-offs and developing corporate structures; representing clients before the IRS and in litigation; obtaining advance rulings from the IRS on business transactions; advocating tax policy positions before the IRS and Treasury Department; serving as arbitrator in commercial controversies involving tax issues (e.g., tax sharing agreements); and serving as expert witness in commercial litigation involving tax issues.
+Bob Wellen has practiced tax law for almost 40 years.
+His work includes planning and negotiating corporate acquisitions, joint ventures, financings, equity offerings and spin-offs; developing corporate structures; obtaining IRS advance rulings; tax controversies and litigation; and advocating policy positions before Treasury and IRS.
+He also serves as an arbitrator in commercial cases involving tax issues (including tax sharing agreements) and as an expert witness on tax issues.

 Bob received his B.A. from Yale College (magna cum laude, Phi Beta Kappa), his J.D. from Yale Law School and his LLM (Taxation) from Georgetown University Law Center

 After serving on active duty in the Navy’s Judge Advocate General’s Corps, Bob joined Fulbright & Jaworski (now Norton Rose Fulbright) in 1975 and became a partner in that firm in 1979.
 In 1993, he joined Ivins, Phillips & Barker as a partner.